QueenBeeSC/swarm.city-Terminal/README.md

-# The Terminal - Swarm City's First Release
+# Terminal - Swarm City's First Release

 The Swarm City app is a decentralized web app running on the Ethereum blockchain and is not available in the app stores.
 Simply visit https:swarm.city to begin.